joglomedia/easydock-linux/README.md

 Username: easydock
 Password: secret
 Root password: rootsecret
-Host name: mysql ( or postgres for PostgreSQL )
+Host name: mysql ( or pgsql for PostgreSQL )
 ```

 For security reason, you should change the default database username and password configured in `.env.easydock` file.